A New Patent on Categorical Quality

-Navigational queries may rank highly for one resource (or several resources belonging to one website) and very low scores for all other resources.
-This makes sense – if someone searches for ESPN, they are going to be satisfied with pages from the ESPN website, and not from other websites.
+Navigational queries may rank highly for one resource (or several resources belonging to one website) and shallow scores for all other resources.
+This makes sense – if someone searches for ESPN, they will be satisfied with pages from the ESPN website and not from other websites.

 Categorical Quality Resources

-A resource that satisfied a quality condition is one that shows the resource is popular for the category to which the received query belongs.
-It is in a subset of resources that are likely to “satisfy a user’s informational need with respect to the category.”
+A resource that satisfied a quality condition shows the resource is popular for the category to which the received query belongs.
+It is in a subset of resources that are likely to “satisfy a user’s informational need concerning the category.”

 Re-Ranking Resources for Categorical Queries

-This process of reranking resources is done fo each query received.
+This process of reranking resources is done for each query received.
 A query can have one or more terms.

-Resources are identified as being responsive to the query and those are ranked according to a first order (given a search score.)
+Resources are identified as responsive to the query, and those are ranked according to a first-order (given a search score.)
 For example, the category quality ranking module receives data describing the output of a search of the index using the query.
 They are ranked in terms of how responsive they are to a query relative to the other resources identified.
 The categorical quality patent tells us that not all indexed resources are scored; only the top 1,000 scored resources may be included.

 Only a fraction of those results may be checked to be re-ranked, such as a relatively small value, like the top 20 or 30 results.

 A query can belong to more than one category type, and the number of results to be reranked will be the same for all of those category types.

 The patent tells us that multiple categorization techniques may be used, such as “query clustering, vertical categorization based on selections of search results responsive to the query, and so on.”